flowhc/Terminal-API/README.md

 # Terminal-API
-# Start
+## Start
 There are differnt ways to start this API:

-- In your IDE: Check out the Repo and run it in your ID
+- In your IDE: Check out the Repo and run it in your IDE
 - Docker: Pull the Docker Image https://hub.docker.com/r/flowhc/terminal-api
 - With UI: Use the Docker-Compose file https://github.com/flowhc/Terminal-Infrastructur

-# Usage
+## Usage
 After Starting the App, you can use the UI (https://github.com/flowhc/Terminal-UI) to play around.
 There is also a Postman Collection in the Repo.
 If you want to consume it.
 You find the Endpoints under the following link http://localhost:8080/Ship/